gianthk/alrecon/README.md

 If you use `alrecon` please cite:
 >  Iori et al., (2024).
 Alrecon: computed tomography reconstruction web application based on Solara.
 Open Research Europe, 4(54). https://doi.org/10.12688/openreseurope.16863.2  <br>

+## Features
+- CPU and GPU-accelerated CT reconstruction using the [TomoPy](https://tomopy.readthedocs.io/en/stable/) and [ASTRA](https://astra-toolbox.com/) toolboxes
+- Sinogram and reconstructed volume visuzalization with [napari](https://napari.org) or [ImageJ](https://imagej.net/software/fiji/)
+- Control over the sinogram portion to be loaded and processed
+- Module for the optimization of the tomographic center of rotation
+- Module for the correction of sinogram stripe artifacts
+- Phase-retrieval module
+- Different CT reconstruction algorithms, including iterative methods
+- Compression of output volume data to integer and [JPEG 2000](https://en.wikipedia.org/wiki/JPEG_2000) format
+- Job scheduling on reconstruction HPC cluster using [SLURM](https://slurm.schedmd.com/documentation.html)
+- Keep a log of reconstruction jobs to a Google spreadsheet

+> [!NOTE]
+> Alrecon uses [TopoPy](https://tomopy.readthedocs.io/en/stable/) and as such supports only parallel-beam reconstruction geometries (synchrotron CT).
+Reconstruction of fan-beam data is not supported at the moment.

 ## Installation
 <!-- Install `alrecon` using pip.
 The flag `[all]` will install optional dependencies required for integration with [`napari`](https://napari.org) and logging to google spreadsheets.
 ```commandline